smooth-code/fraql/README.md

 ### `mocker.mockFragments(fragments, { mocks } = {})`

-Generate mock data from a map of fragments.
+Generates mock data from a map of fragments.

 You can specify mocks, using [the same format as `graphql-tools`](https://www.apollographql.com/docs/graphql-tools/mocking.html#Customizing-mocks).